 While SF 5430 includes some helpful modifications (Secs.
-16, 17, 18, 22, 26), it does not alleviate many of the concerns we highlighted and in fact creates additional confusion, burdens, and requires further rulemaking.
-To highlight a few of the problematic sections: Sec 10.
+17, 18, 19, 23, 27), it does not alleviate many of the concerns we highlighted and in fact creates additional confusion, burdens, and requires further rulemaking.
+To highlight a few of these sections: Sec 10.
 Expands an already overly broad definition of family member; Sec.
 14: Removes language requiring the Minnesota Department of Employment Economic Development (DEED) to notify an applicant and employer(s) when an application is submitted, and financial eligibility is determined; Sec.
-25: Modifies reinstatement requirements but with an unworkable standard; Secs.
-38 and 48: Replaces the existing complex small business PFML payroll tax rate provisions with another cumbersome and confusing process and changes the eligibility for which small businesses will qualify for the Small Employer Assistance Grants; and Sec.
-41: Pushes back the annual PFML payroll tax rate adjustment to November 15 each year, which is too late in the calendar year for employers to plan.
+26: Modifies reinstatement requirements but with an unworkable standard; and Secs.
+39 and 49: Replaces the existing complex small business PFML payroll tax rate provisions with another cumbersome and confusing process and changes the eligibility for which small businesses will qualify for the Small Employer Assistance Grants.

 With regard to the language relating private plans (Secs.
-27-36), we appreciate the stated intent by DEED that the department work will continue through the next year to refine these provisions and ensure the ability of Minnesota employers to meet their obligations for their current employees under this new law through the substitution of a private plan that provides paid family, paid medical, or paid family and medical benefits.
+28-37), we appreciate the stated intent by DEED that the department work will continue through the next year to refine these provisions and ensure the ability of Minnesota employers to meet their obligations for their current employees under this new law through the substitution of a private plan that provides paid family, paid medical, or paid family and medical benefits.
 We look forward to contributing positively to that process.